biodunijelu/team_profile_generator/README.md

 3. Once you have finished adding team members, select the option to finish building the team.
 4. The application will generate an HTML file in the `output` directory containing the team page.

+## Tests
+- Run `npm test` to run the test suite and ensure all tests pass.

 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.